ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/appendix/relative-uris.md

   + Decide based on `@id` URI elements, `contentSize` `encodingFormat` and (possibly implied) `licence` if this file is acceptable to archive
   + Retrieve the file and check the `contentSize` matches, if specified
   + Store the file.
-    - If the file has a `localPath` property use that relative to the _RO-Crate Root_.
+    - If the file has a `localPath` property, use that relative to the _RO-Crate Root_.
     - If not, calculate a path from the folder of the first `Dataset` that directly has this data entity as its `hasPart`.
   + Add the previous `@id` downloaded from as `contentUrl` according to [Embedded data entities that are also on the Web](../data-entities#embedded-data-entities-that-are-also-on-the-web)
   + Replace the `@id` of the `File` with the _relative URI_ based on the path from the RO-Crate Root, [encoding file paths](../data-entities#encoding-file-paths) as necessary.